February is Black History Month!

 Historic Sites and Monuments Board of Canada

-The mandate of the Historic Sites and Monuments Board of Canada is to advise the Government of Canada, through the Minister of the Environment, on the commemoration of nationally significant aspects of Canada's history.
+The mandate of the Historic Sites and Monuments Board of Canada is to advise the Government of Canada, through the Minister of the Environment and Climate Change, on the commemoration of nationally significant aspects of Canada's history.

-Following a thorough evaluation process and recommendation by the Board, the Minister declares the site, event or person of national historic significance.
+Following an evaluation process and recommendation by the Board, the Minister has the authority to designate a site, event or person of national historic significance.

-In addition to handling designations of national significance, the Board provides advice on the following laws and programs:
+In addition to advising on designations of national historic significance, the Board provides advice on the following laws and programs:

 - Heritage Railway Stations Protection Act